kanje/my-swe-principles/README.md

 The code quality tends to deteriorate.
 Counteract!

-- Do small but constant improvements, like updating documentation or addressing a compilation warning.
+- Do small but constant improvements, like updating documentation, addressing a compilation warning, or making code slightly more efficient.
 - Keep the code clean.
 Do not let the [Broken Windows Theory][bwt] to kick in.

 [bwt]: https://en.wikipedia.org/wiki/Broken_windows_theory